| Instructor Information | Dr. Woit Office: ENG277

 No decisions are made by the service; it generates an “originality report,”

+which instructors must evaluate to judge if something is plagiarized.
 Students who do not want their work submitted to a plagiarism detection

 service must, by the end of the second week of class, consult with their